haihala/jsonpp/README.md

 Arrays and Objects.
 Like JSON.
 Arrays of integers can be generated with the `(range start end)` function.

+As of writing, object keys must be hard-coded strings.
+I'm open to a PR if some psycho puts in the few hours to make it happen.

 ## IO

-Input can be read from a file with the `--input` cli argument, or from stdin if the argument is omited.
+You cannot read input in jsonpp (yet), but the interpreter accepts input via file or stdin.
+Input can be read from a file with the `--input` cli argument, or from stdin if the argument is omitted.
 Output will be sent to stdout unless `--output` is provided, in which case it'll be saved to that file.
+If the file already exists, you need to use `--force` to override it.